 Again, there isn’t a lot to choose between Fire TV and Fire Stick as far as the channels and games are concerned.
 Fire TV has slightly more channels and games than Fire Stick, but the difference isn’t that great.
 Both offer more than 5000 channels and over 1000 games.
 Unless you are looking for something specific and whose absence would be a deal breaker, both are much the same.

 Of course, the price!
 At $70, Fire TV is clearly costlier than Fire Stick, which is priced at $40.
 The difference of $30 could be a deal breaker for many.
 But, we have also established that Fire TV offers better performance and higher resolution.
 I am not saying that $30 has no value.
 But, Fire TV is certainly more value for money, especially if you are looking for a better entertainment experience.

 The Verdict – Fire Stick vs. Fire TV

 In the Fire TV vs Fire Stick playdown, Fire TV clearly emerges as the winner.
 Fire TV is faster and supports 4K (UHD) and HDR.
 But, it also costs $30 more.
 What’s also noteworthy is that for Fire TV you need a TV that supports 4K and HDR.
 If you don’t have that TV, Fire TV will be just as good as FireStick, only you would have paid more money.
 Weigh your options and make a choice accordingly.

 Have a question or suggestion?
-Feel free to drop a comment below.Disclaimer - FireStickTricks.com do not host or link to copyright-protected streams.
+Feel free to drop a comment below.Disclaimer - FireStickTricks.com does not verify the legality or security of any add-ons, apps or services mentioned on this site.
+Also, we do not promote, host or link to copyright-protected streams.
 We highly discourage piracy and strictly advise our readers to avoid it at all costs.
 Any mention of free streaming on our site is purely meant for copyright-free content that is available in the Public domain.
 Read our full disclaimer.